-Evaluation of student teaching will be based on data from the district cooperating teacher(s) and the university supervisor.
+Evaluation of student teaching will be based on data from teacher(s) in the cooperating school district and the university supervisor.
 The decision to recommend for certification will be made by the university in conjunction with the cooperating district.

 State Certification Examinations

-Students enrolled in Teach Prep I or II will begin preparing for state TExES examinations in areas of academic content and professional development.
+Students admitted to teacher education will begin preparing for state TExES examinations in areas of academic content and professional development.
 Students interested in applying to take a TExES exam must enroll in the appropriate seminar course (EDUC 4101, EDUC 4201, or EDUC 4301) during the semester in which they wish to test.
 Students will be assigned to content area or professional development TExES coordinators for the review process.
 During this time, students will be allowed to take departmental practice tests in the appropriate certification areas.
-Prior to program completion, students who pass a practice test with a score of 80% or above will be issued a bar code that will allow them to take the state TExES test.
+Prior to program completion, students who pass a practice test with a score of 80% or above will be allowed to take the state TExES test.